paysera/swift-style-guide/README.markdown

 ## Code Organization

 Use extensions to organize your code into logical blocks of functionality.
-Each extension should be set off with a `// MARK: -` comment to keep things well-organized.
+If it makes sense, each extension should be set off with a `// MARK: -` comment to keep things well-organized.

 ### Protocol Conformance